 Akinosho, in particular, never really seemed to fit in with the oil and gas crowd where wanton ostentation is regarded as a mark of identity.
 He was typically casual in manner and appearance perhaps so as not to alienate his numerous artist friends, who were usually low on cash.
 Of course, his steady financial generosity to those friends is also the stuff of legend.
 He had worked in the oil industry mostly to funnel much-needed funds to his various cultural projects and activities.

-In addition, they exhibited an unmistakable generosity of spirit in their endeavours and efforts to better the lot of the perennially impoverished and marginalised artist.
-When combined together, their numerous small and large acts have had a considerable impact on the cultural sector.
+In addition, they exhibited an unmistakable generosity of spirit in their endeavours and efforts to better the lot of the perennially impoverished and marginalised artists.
+When combined, their numerous small and large acts have had a considerable impact on the cultural sector.
 They taught us to honour and cherish our legends and not wait until they have departed.

-In humanising our legends and thrusting them in their proper perspectives, they in turn, have become legends themselves, ceaselessly beating against the tides of ignorance, bigotry and complacency in order to broaden and sharpen the otherwise murky horizons of our consciousness.
+In humanising our legends and thrusting them into their proper perspectives, they in turn, have become legends themselves, ceaselessly beating against the tides of ignorance, bigotry, and complacency to broaden and sharpen the otherwise murky horizons of our consciousness.

-Instructively, Akinosho grew up in a Lagos defined by both deep notions of culture and safety.
-In those glory days, you didnt have to be financially comfortable to enjoy the numerous cultural delights of the city.
+Instructively, Akinosho grew up in a Lagos that was defined by both deep notions of culture and safety.
+In those glory days, you didn’t have to be financially comfortable to enjoy the numerous cultural delights of the city.
 Before the civil war (1967-1970), Lagos was also relatively safe for the preternaturally adventurous to explore.

-Understandably, Akinosho’s definition of culture would entail a strong element of preservation especially with respect to fading musical genres such as highlife.
-Maestros of the art such as Fatai Rolling Dollar, Maliki Showman, Tunde Osofisan and Alaba Pedro have all been honoured and acknowledged in various ways.
+Understandably, Akinosho’s definition of culture would entail a strong element of preservation, especially concerning fading musical genres such as highlife.
+Maestros of the art such as Fatai Rolling Dollar, Maliki Showman, Tunde Osofisan, and Alaba Pedro have all been honoured and acknowledged in various ways.

 There is an important concept in Yoruba cultural life; ijuba.
 Ijuba means the bestowal of homage.
-We honour our deities, we honour our departed ancestors and we also honour our elders.
+We honour our deities, we venerate our departed ancestors and we also esteem our elders.
 This concept has always been important in the activities of CORA.

 Yet, this very class views the cultural sector with more or less unremitting scorn.
-It is this skewed relationship that the like of Akinosho have sought to transform, as if to establish that, if we are able to get our cultural values right, we will also act honourably in the political realm.
+It is this skewed relationship that the like of Akinosho have sought to transform, as if to establish that, if we can get our cultural values right, we will also act honourably in the political realm.

-In spite of its overt political objectives, CORA was essentially about strengthening the bonds of community, assuring our numerous toiling artists and what have been termed culture workers, that they matter, that their endless perspiration is being acknowledged, that they are deserving of honour and respect and most importantly, that they are a vital and indispensable cog within the wheel of national affairs.
+Despite its overt political objectives, CORA was essentially about strengthening the bonds of community, assuring our numerous toiling artists and what have been termed culture workers, that they matter, that their endless perspiration is being acknowledged, that they are deserving of honour and respect, and most importantly, that they are a vital and indispensable cog within the wheel of national affairs.

 In this manner, CORA is reminding our artists and those who work to strengthen the cultural sector that we see you, we recognise your toil and selfless dedication, and we acknowledge your priceless sacrifices.

-In cementing and nourishing those communal bonds, CORA is also affirming our common humanity even in the midst of the persistently dehumanising conditions of an impersonal metropolis such as Lagos where the pursuit of capital and daily bread has assumed ever more grotesque proportions.
+In cementing and nourishing those communal bonds, CORA is also affirming our common humanity even amid the persistently dehumanising conditions of an impersonal metropolis such as Lagos where the pursuit of capital and daily bread has assumed ever more grotesque proportions.

-Toyin Akinosho has spent well over three decades honouring and providing psychological nourishment for our various artists and culture bureaucrats.
-It is now time to repay him the same way he has always empowered our cultural legends with a profound and heartfelt tribute.
+Toyin Akinosho has spent well over three decades honouring and providing psychological nourishment for our various artists and cultural bureaucrats.
+It is now time to repay him in the same way he has always empowered our cultural legends with a profound and heartfelt tribute.
 Happy sixtieth birthday anniversary brother!

 Sanya Osha is a writer and scholar based in Pretoria, South Africa.

-NB: ***. (co-founders were Yomi Layinka, Tunde Olanipekun, Jossey Ogbuanor; Chika was brought in later to join them)
+Editor’s note: ( Initial co-founders were Yomi Layinka, Tunde Olanipekun, and Jossey Ogbuanor; Chika was brought in later )